 By the end of our hike we were so happy it was over.
 We had a great time but we were dirty, sweaty from head to toe, our feet hurt and we were exhausted.
 Thankfully we had brought a change of clothes for the trip home.
 In the end, we never regretted taking the narrow path but we were glad that it was over and happy to be going home.

 Our hike today reminded me of our lives.
 We are all born in sin and all start out on the broad path.
 Mathew 7:13 calls the broad path the path that leads to destruction.
 Then we come to a place in our lives where we can choose to stay on the broad path or choose another path.
 The bible calls that other path the narrow path.
 That path leads to eternal life and only a few choose it (Mathew 7:14).

 Staying on the broad path is the most popular way.
 It’s full of pleasure and sin.
 It’s the easy route.
 We just kind of go with the flow.
 We have a “whatever feels good do it” kind of mentality.

-Taking the narrow path isn’t quit as popular.
+Taking the narrow path isn’t quite as popular.
 We’re not going with the crowd.
-We’re going with God and usually that way isn’t the easiest way but it is an adventure.
+We’re going with God and usually, that way isn’t the easiest way but it is an adventure.
 If we choose the narrow path we’re on our way to eternal life but there are a lot of trials and tribulations along the way.
-That path is filled with a lot of self denial, service and humility.
+That path is filled with a lot of self-denial, service, and humility.
 It’s definitely not for the faint at heart.
 But it’s also filled with a lot of love, joy and peace and who doesn’t want that?